-In addition to the ground-breaking reforms relating to the variation of trusts, reserved powers and the ‘firewall’ provisions in the Trustee Act, each of which are covered elsewhere, the BVI legislature intends to make a number of other amendments to the Trustee Act.
-These are expected to come into effect shortly.
+In addition to the ground-breaking reforms relating to the variation of trusts, reserved powers and the ‘firewall’ provisions in the Trustee Act, each of which are covered elsewhere, the BVI legislature has made a number of other amendments to the Trustee Act.
+These came into force on 9 July 2021.

 Re-introduction of old rule in Hastings-Bass

-A new section, section 59A, will be added to the Trustee Act to give the court jurisdiction to set aside the flawed exercise of a fiduciary power, thereby giving statutory effect to what is colloquially known as the ‘old rule in Hastings-Bass’.
+A new section, section 59A, has been added to the Trustee Act to give the court jurisdiction to set aside the flawed exercise of a fiduciary power, thereby giving statutory effect to what is colloquially known as the ‘old rule in Hastings-Bass’.

 Such an amendment is in line with recent changes to the laws of some of our competitors, such as Jersey, the Cayman Islands and Bermuda, but, unlike the view which appears to have been taken elsewhere, it was considered inadvisable to make any changes to the court’s jurisdiction under the doctrine of mistake on the basis this was felt to be appropriate.